OfqualGovUK/ofqual-standards-patterns/CODE_OF_CONDUCT.md

 eleventyExcludeFromCollections: true
 ---

-# Code of conduct for `UKHomeOffice`
+# Code of conduct for `Ofqual`

-Contributors to repositories hosted in `UKHomeOffice` are expected to follow the Contributor Covenant Code of
+Contributors to repositories hosted in `OfqualGovUK` are expected to follow the Contributor Covenant Code of
 Conduct, and those working within Government are also expected to follow the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code)

 ## Contributor Covenant Code of Conduct

 > Note:
-> * where the code of conduct says "project" we mean `UKHomeOffice` and all repositories hosted within it.
+> * where the code of conduct says "project" we mean `OfqualGovUK` and all repositories hosted within it.
-> * where the code of conduct says "maintainer" we mean `UKHomeOffice` organisation owners
+> * where the code of conduct says "maintainer" we mean `OfqualGovUK` organisation owners
-> * where the code of conduct says "leadership" we mean both `UKHomeOffice` organisation owners, line managers, and other leadership within UKHomeOffice
+> * where the code of conduct says "leadership" we mean both `OfqualGovUK` organisation owners, line managers, and other leadership within UKHomeOffice

 ### Our Pledge